Active Employer Coverage | Large CompaniesSmall Companies |HSA Account | Retiree Coverage | Where to Start

 Retiree Coverage

 If your company offers retiree coverage after you have stopped actively working, Medicare is primary to that coverage.
-Speak with the administrator of your retiree coverage to find out the costs for maintaining that coverage.
+Speak with the administrator of your retiree coverage to find out the costs of maintaining that coverage.
 If costs are high, you might consider leaving the retiree coverage for a Medigap and Part D drug plan instead.

 Key Takeaways

-If you have creditable employer coverage, you can still choose to leave that coverage and enroll in Medicare as primary instead.
+• If you have creditable employer coverage, you can still choose to leave that coverage and enroll in Medicare as primary instead.
 Ultimately, it depends on what is more cost-effective for you.

 Where to Start